Home » Worksheets » Pronunciation » 10 Free English Pronunciation Exercises

 English Pronunciation Exercises

-No matter which way you decide to teach, these English pronunciation exercises provide an excellent starting point.
+But how do you do it effectively?
+These English pronunciation exercises provide an excellent starting point.

 1. Sounds of English